mirzawaqasahmed/f5-big-iq-lab/docs/class2/module2/lab3.rst

 |

-*SSGs with Active Alerts* lists the number of SSGs with either active warning or critical alerts. if you have alerts, click on this block to filter the involved SSGs.
+*SSGs with Active Alerts* lists the number of ``SSGs`` with either active warning or critical alerts. if you have alerts, click on this block to filter the involved ``SSGs.```

-Below the summary bar, the screen lists all SSGs in either in a grid or tile mode.
-From here, you can create, delete or monitor your SSGs.
+Below the summary bar, the screen lists all ``SSGs`` in either in a grid or tile mode.
+From here, you can create, delete or monitor your ``SSGs``.

-Use one of the screen's filter and sort settings to isolate information of interest.
- You can adjust the columns displayed by selecting the gear icon in the filter area.
+Use one of the screen's filter and sort settings to isolate information of interest.You can adjust the columns displayed by selecting the gear icon in the filter area.

 SSG Specific Analytics
 **********************

-Click on our SSG *SSGClass2*, this will redirect us to a dashboard specific to this SSG.
+Click on our ``SSG`` *SSGClass2*, this will redirect us to a dashboard specific to this ``SSG``.

-At the top you get another Summary bar related to your SSG: Health, Active Alerts, Alert History, Average CPU Usage, Throughput (IN/OUT)
+At the top you get another Summary bar related to your ``SSG``: Health, Active Alerts, Alert History, Average CPU Usage, Throughput (IN/OUT)

 .. image:: ../pictures/module1/img_module2_lab3_3.png